99WeiLi/weili.github.io/content/authors/admin/_index.md

 ## About Me

 Hi there!
 I am Wei Li.
-I received my PhD degree in Materials Science from the Technical University of Darmstadt in Germany.
-Since 2024, I have been working as a postdoctoral researcher in Prof. Kathy Lu’s group at the University of Alabama at Birmingham.
-One of my research interests is focused on polymer-derived ceramics (PDCs) and cold sintering, particularly on the development of advanced ceramic nanocomposites with tailor-made chemical/phase compositions and microstructures for structural and functional applications in harsh environment.
+I received my PhD degree from the Technical University of Darmstadt in Germany.
+I am working as a postdoctoral researcher in Prof. Kathy Lu’s group at the University of Alabama at Birmingham.
+One of my research interests is focused on polymer-derived ceramics and cold sintering, particularly on the development of advanced ceramic nanocomposites with tailor-made chemical/phase compositions and microstructures for structural and functional applications in harsh environment.